Bispectral Neural Networks: Training Procedures

 The images in the Rotated MNIST dataset were down-scaled with interpolation to 16 $\times$ 16 pixels to match the trained model size.
 The dataset is passed through the Bispectral Network to yield a rotation-invariant representation of the images.
 The complex-valued output vector is reduced to 500 dimensions with PCA.
 The real and imaginary components of the output vectors are then horizontally concatenated before being passed to the classifier network.

 The classifier model consists of a four-layer feedforward network with hidden layer dimension [128, 128, 64, 32], ReLU activation functions between each hidden layer and a softmax activation at the output that generates a distribution over the 10 digit classes.
 The MLP is trained with the cross-entropy loss on the labeled digits using the Adam optimizer with an initial learning rate of $0.002$, which is reduced by a factor of $0.95$ when the validation loss plateaus for 30 epochs, until a minimum learning rate of $0.00005$ is reached.
 Weights in the network are initialized using the Kaiming initialization \cite{he2015delving} and biases are initialized to zero.
-The network is trained until convergence at 1500 epochs.

-The baseline Linear SVM model is trained with the L2-penalty, a squared-hinge loss, and a regularization parameter of 1.0.
+The network is trained until convergence at 1500 epochs.The baseline Linear SVM model is trained with the L2-penalty, a squared-hinge loss, and a regularization parameter of 1.0.